How much should I spend on marketing my small business

 Why prepare a marketing budget?

-Savings – it may sound strange, but preparing a budget will save you money, ensuring you receive the best price and achieve economies of scale by bulk ordering.
+Savings – it may sound strange, but preparing a budget will save you money, ensuring you procure goods and services at the best price and achieve economies of scale by bulk ordering.
+You can even draw up contracts to include all the deliverables for the year and negotiate based on the total spend.
+A contract is not only best practice, but it will protect all parties involved and ensure there is a clear paper trail listing out roles and responsibilities.

-Cashflow – it will also aid finance.
-If you have any large expenditure, it is important that finance/your accountant is aware of this in advance.
+Cashflow – it will also aid your business finances.
+If you have any large expenditure, it is important that finance/your accountant is aware of this in advance and you can spread out expenditure throughout the year.

 But how much should I budget?

 The first question I always ask a client is, “Do you know what your budget is?”.
-It is not uncommon for the client to genuinely not know.
+It is not uncommon for businesses to genuinely not know so don't feel afraid to get some expert help.

 There’s no hard and fast rule as to how much money a business should budget for marketing.
 It really depends on the stage of your business, your profit margins, industry sector and of course your revenue.
 However, there are some principals you can follow to make it easier for you.